Internet Gateway for Hotels FAQ

 For hotels and other locations where users are more transient than static, you need to have a way to simply identify, authenticate and manage users on the network.
 With the connected world we live in, access to the internet is a requirement for any service-based venue where people and their devices gather for more than a couple of minutes.

 Simply having an internet connection and an ISP-provided router isn’t enough to manage today’s user devices.
-Nomadix’s internet gateways allow for the creation of a guest space and connection to the internet that allows for access controls and the ability to manage the bandwidth used for those guests.
+Nomadix’s internet gateways allow for the creation of a guest network that allows for access controls and the ability to manage the bandwidth used for those guests.

 By controlling access, venues can manage bandwidth costs, ensure fair usage, and restrict connectivity to only authorized users.